Inflectra/spira-documentation/docs/Spira-User-Manual/Incident-Tracking.md

 ### Filtering & Sorting
 Read about [how to create and manage filters, and how to sort the artifact list](Application-Wide.md#filtering).

+Incidents can be filtered in special ways when filtering by incident status or incident type:

+- **Incident Type**: Issues are a special subset of Incidents.
+[Admins define](../../Spira-Administration-Guide/Template-Incidents/#edit-types) which types of incident should be considered issues.
+When filtering by incident type you can choose to filter by Issues.
+Doing this will show you all incidents that have any type that is marked as also being an "issue."
+- **Incident Status**: Incidents have customizable statuses, each of which can be marked as ["open" or "closed" by the admin](../../Spira-Administration-Guide/Template-Incidents/#edit-statuses).
+When filtering by incident status you can choose to filter by specific statuses, or "all open" or "all closed" - these last two options automatically filter by all statuses that are considered open or closed respectively.

 ### New Incident
 Clicking on the "***New Incident***" button takes you to the new incident screen.
 This is essentially the same screen as the incident details screen shown in [Incident Details](../Incident-Tracking/#incident-details) except, depending on how the [workflow has been configured](../../Spira-Administration-Guide/Template-Incidents/#incident-workflows) for this product, certain fields may be disabled.